John Kerr (actor): Early life

-He grew up in the New York City area, and went to Phillips Exeter Academy in New Hampshire; after graduating from Harvard, he worked at the nearby Brattle Theatre in Cambridge, Massachusetts and in summer stock.
-For some time he pursued graduate studies in the Russian (now Harriman) Institute of Columbia University.
+He grew up in the New York City area, and went to Phillips Exeter Academy in New Hampshire; after graduating from Harvard University, he worked at the nearby Brattle Theatre in Cambridge, Massachusetts, and in summer stock.
+For some time, he pursued graduate studies in the Russian (now Harriman) Institute of Columbia University.

 Acting career

 Stage

 He made his Broadway debut in 1953 in Mary Coyle Chase's Bernardine, a high-school comedy for which he won a Theatre World Award.
-In 1953-54, he received critical acclaim as a troubled prep school student in Robert Anderson's play Tea and Sympathy.
+In 1953–1954, he received critical acclaim as a troubled prep school student in Robert Anderson's play Tea and Sympathy.
 In 1954, he won a Tony Award, New York Drama Critics Award, and Donaldson Award for his performance, and he later starred in the film version in 1956.
-He subsequently starred in stagings of All Summer Long and The Infernal Machine, and both starred and directed a staging of Bus Stop at the Fred Miller Theatre in Milwaukee.
+He starred in stagings of All Summer Long and The Infernal Machine, and both starred and directed a staging of Bus Stop at the Fred Miller Theatre in Milwaukee.

 Throughout the 1960s, he was affiliated with a number of non-profit theatre companies in Southern California, including the La Jolla Playhouse, the UCLA Theatre Group.
 For a time he was an artist-in-residence at Stanford University.
 He was the producer of a 1964 summer season of the American National Theater and Academy, held at Beverly Hills High School.

 Film and television

-Kerr's first television acting role was in 1954 on NBC's Justice as a basketball player who believes that gamblers have ruined his success on the court.
-His mother appeared with him on the series, which focuses on the cases of attorneys with the Legal Aid Society of New York.

-He made The Cobweb for MGM, who liked his work so much they co-starred him with Leslie Caron in Gaby (1956), the third remake of Waterloo Bridge, which, in its original pre-Code 1931 version, featured John's grandfather, actor Frederick Kerr.
+He made The Cobweb for MGM, which liked his work so much it co-starred him with Leslie Caron in Gaby (1956), the third remake of Waterloo Bridge, which, in its original pre-Code 1931 version, featured Kerr's grandfather, actor Frederick Kerr.

 Kerr starred with Deborah Kerr (no relation) in Tea and Sympathy in 1956, reprising his role from the stage version.

-In a widely publicized decision in 1956, Kerr declined to play the role of Charles Lindbergh in The Spirit of St. Louis because he did not respect Lindbergh's early alleged support of the Nazi regime in Germany prior to America's entry into World War II.
-"I don't admire the ideals of the hero", Mr. Kerr told The New York Post.
-The part instead went to Jimmy Stewart, a WWII veteran himself, who was over 20 years older than Kerr and nearly twice the age of Lindbergh when he made his historic 1927 flight.
+In a widely publicized decision in 1956, Kerr declined to play the role of Charles Lindbergh in The Spirit of St. Louis because he did not respect Lindbergh's early alleged support of the Nazi regime in Germany before America's entry into World War II.
+"I don't admire the ideals of the hero," Mr. Kerr told The New York Post.
+The part instead went to Jimmy Stewart, a veteran of World War II, who was over 20 years older than Kerr and nearly twice the age of Lindbergh when he made his historic 1927 flight.